 Formative latent variable.
 A formative latent variable is one in which the indicators are expected to measure certain attributes of the latent variable, but the indicators are not expected to be highly correlated with the latent variable score, because they (i.e., the indicators) are not expected to be correlated with one another.
 For example, let us assume that the latent variable "Satisf" ("satisfaction with a meal") is measured using the two following question-statements: "I am satisfied with the main course" and "I am satisfied with the dessert".
 Here, the meal comprises the main course, say, filet mignon; and a dessert, a fruit salad.
 Both main course and dessert make up the meal (i.e., they are part of the same meal) but their satisfaction indicators are not expected to be highly correlated with each other.
-The reason is that some people may like the main course very much, and not like the dessert.
-Conversely, other people may be vegetarians and hate the main course, but may like the dessert very much.
+The reason is that some people may like the main course very much, and not like the dessert very much.

 Full collinearity VIFs.
 Variance inflation factors (VIFs) are measures of the degree of collinearity (or multicollinearity) among variables, including both indicators and latent variables.
 With latent variables, collinearity can take two main forms: vertical and lateral collinearity (Kock & Lynn, 2012).
 Vertical, or classic, collinearity is predictor-predictor latent variable collinearity in individual latent variable blocks.
 Lateral collinearity is a term coined by Kock & Lynn (2012) that refers to predictor-criterion latent variable collinearity; a type of collinearity that can lead to particularly misleading results.
 Full collinearity VIFs allow for the simultaneous assessment of both vertical and lateral collinearity in a SEM model.
-They can also be used for common method bias and discriminant validity assessment.
+They can also be used for common method bias and discriminant validity assessment (Kock, 2023c).